huggingface/blog/inference-pro.md

 | Code Llama Instruct |        70B       | Conversational code assistant         |
 | SDXL                |                  | Generate images                       |

 Inference for PROs makes it easy to experiment and prototype with new models without having to deploy them on your own infrastructure.
 It gives PRO access to ready-to-use HTTP endpoints for all the available models listed above.
-It’s not meant to be used for heavy production applications - for that, we recommend using https://ui.endpoints.huggingface.co/catalog.
-Inference for PROs also allows using applications that depend upon a LLM endpoint, such as using a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=HuggingFace.huggingface-vscode) for code completion or have their own version of [Hugging Chat](http://hf.co/chat).
+It’s not meant to be used for heavy production applications - for that, we recommend using [Inference Endpoints](https://ui.endpoints.huggingface.co/catalog).
+Inference for PROs also allows using applications that depend upon an LLM endpoint, such as using a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=HuggingFace.huggingface-vscode) for code completion or have their own version of [Hugging Chat](http://hf.co/chat).

 ## Getting started with Inference For PROs

 Using Inference for PROs is as simple as sending a POST request to the API endpoint for the model you want to run.
-You'll also need to get an authentication token from [your token settings page](https://huggingface.co/settings/tokens), and use it in the request.
-For example, to generate text using [Llama 2 70B Chat](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf) in a terminal session you'd do something like:
+You'll also need to get an authentication token from [your token settings page](https://huggingface.co/settings/tokens) and use it in the request.
+For example, to generate text using [Llama 2 70B Chat](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf) in a terminal session, you'd do something like:

 ```bash
 curl https://api-inference.huggingface.co/models/meta-llama/Llama-2-70b-chat-hf \